Jucesr/express-rest-api-boilerplate/README.md

 * Add line_item_id to fields that are able to be updated in the route of estimate item.
 * Add project_id to the query of addDetail method in line item model.

+## V0.2.1
+Date: Jan 14, 2019

+* Pass all the models to each controller.
+Before only 1 model was passed.
+* Add route to get a material by code. /:project_id/materials/:material_code'

 ## Glossary